ylanmuller/okta-querier/README.md

 ## Getting Started
 Clone the repository and adjust the following variables:

-- Add your read-only token into the `headers` variable
-- Adjust the `oktaDomain` variable to use your custom domain.
+- Adjust the `base_url` variable to use your custom domain.
+- Create an OIDC app in Okta and retrieve the Client Id value:
+    1. From Okta go to Applications > Applications > Create App Integration and select "OIDC".
+Set app type to "Native."
+    2. Check "Device Authorization" on the next page
+    3. Assign a group of users who will be allowed to authorize the app to your environment.
+You can skip this and do it later from the Assignments tab.
+    4. Go to "Okta API Scopes" and configure the following scopes:
+        - okta.users.read
+        - okta.groups.read
+        - okta.apps.read
+    5. Copy the Client ID from the "General" tab and update the `client_id` variable

-Set it to be an executable with `chmod +x /path/to/utility`.
+- Set it to be an executable with `chmod +x /path/to/utility`.

 You should be ready to use the utility!